0Rohit2022/BlazorUserExperience/README.md

    - Install .NET 8 SDK for backend development.
    - Install Blazor WebAssembly for frontend development.
+   - Create Blazor Web App from Visual Studio Code 2022.
+   - Choose Auto(Server and WebAssembly) for the server-side and client-side architecture
    - Set up SQL Server 2022 locally or connect to an existing instance.

 3. **Setting up the SQL Server database:**